Last updated: 9 May 2026 | Reviewed against official UK guidance where available | Savings Accounts

 The current ISA allowance for the 2025-26 tax year is £20,000, which runs from 6 April to 5 April the following year.
 This allowance covers all types of ISAs combined, including:

 You can split your £20,000 allowance across different ISA types, but there are important restrictions.
-For instance, you can only pay into one Cash ISA and one Stocks and Shares ISA per tax year, even if you hold multiple accounts with different providers.
+For instance, you must stay within the overall annual ISA subscription limit and any product-specific limits, such as the Lifetime ISA limit.

 The key rule that trips up many savers is the “one ISA per type per tax year” restriction.
 You might have several Cash ISAs from previous years, but you can only contribute to one of them (or open a new one) in the current tax year.